rtwnt/reusingthewheel/content/post/a-new-blog-engine-project.md

   - Yule
 tags:
   - blog-engine
-  - Hibernate
+  - hibernate
-  - Java
+  - java
-  - Java Bean Validation
+  - java bean validation
-  - JPA
+  - jpa
-  - Spring
+  - spring

 ---
 In [one of my previous posts][1] I described a blog engine I was developing.
 At the time, I had returned to it after a hiatus and I was convinced I would continue working on it.
 However, at the same time I was still more interested in developing my python-based [url-shortener project][2] and I also already planned moving on to other projects and technologies.
 As a result, I got bored of blog-engine again.